MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Set-StrictMode.md

 ## SYNTAX

-### Version (Default)
+### UNNAMED_PARAMETER_SET_1
 ```
 Set-StrictMode -Version <Version>
 ```

-### Off
+### UNNAMED_PARAMETER_SET_2
 ```
 Set-StrictMode [-Off]
 ```

 ## DESCRIPTION
-The Set-StrictMode cmdlet configures strict mode for the current scope (and all child scopes) and turns it on and off.
+The Set-StrictMode cmdlet configures strict mode for the current scope and all child scopes, and turns it on and off.
 When strict mode is on, Windows PowerShell generates a terminating error when the content of an expression, script, or script block violates basic best-practice coding rules.

 Use the Version parameter to determine which coding rules are enforced.

-Unlike the Set-PSDebug cmdlet, Set-StrictMode affects only the current scope and its child scopes, so you can use it in a script or function without affecting the global scope.
+Unlike the Set-PSDebug cmdlet, Set-StrictMode affects only the current scope and its child scopes.
+Therefore, you can use it in a script or function without affecting the global scope.

-When Set-StrictMode is off, uninitialized variables (Version 1) are assumed to have a value of 0 (zero) or $null, depending on type.
+When Set-StrictMode is off, uninitialized variables (Version 1) are assumed to have a value of 0 (zero) or $Null, depending on type.
-References to non-existent properties return $null, and the results of function syntax that is not valid vary with the error.
+References to non-existent properties return $Null, and the results of function syntax that is not valid vary with the error.
 Unnamed variables are not permitted.

 ## EXAMPLES

-### -------------------------- EXAMPLE 1 --------------------------
+### Example 1: Turn on strict mode as version 1.0
 ```
-PS C:\>set-strictmode -version 1.0
+PS C:\>Set-StrictMode -Version 1.0
-PS C:\>$a -gt 5
+PS C:\> $a -gt 5
 False

 The variable $a cannot be retrieved because it has not been set yet.

 At line:1 char:3

 + $a <<<<  -gt 5

 + CategoryInfo          : InvalidOperation: (a:Token) [], RuntimeException

 + FullyQualifiedErrorId : VariableIsUndefined
 ```

 This command turns strict mode on and sets it to version 1.0.
-As a result, attempts to reference variables that are not initialized will fail.
+As a result, attempts to reference variables that are not initialized fail.

 The sample output shows the effect of version 1.0 strict mode.

-### -------------------------- EXAMPLE 2 --------------------------
+### Example 2: Turn on strict mode as version 2.0
 ```
-PS C:\># set-strictmode -version 2.0
+PS C:\># Set-StrictMode -Version 2.0
 # Strict mode is off by default.

-PS C:\>function add ($a, $b) {$a + $b}
+PS C:\> function add ($a, $b) {$a + $b}
-PS C:\>add 3 4
+PS C:\> add 3 4
 7
-PS C:\>add(3,4)
+PS C:\> add(3,4)
 3
 4
-PS C:\>set-strictmode -version 2.0
+PS C:\> Set-StrictMode -Version 2.0
-PS C:\>add(3,4)
+PS C:\> add(3,4)

 The function or command was called like a method.
 Parameters should be separated by spaces, as described in 'Get-Help about_Parameter.'
 At line:1 char:4